elixir-lang/elixir/README.md

 ### Lists

-Lists are the main object in Elixir (as in any other functional language) and can contain anything:
+Lists are the main structure in Elixir (as in any other functional language) and can contain anything:

     % Some list with elements
     ['atom, 1, 2, 3, { 'some, 'tuple }]